Avandelta/Oculus/SECURITY.md

 ### Downloading Policy

-- Before you download any content from repository, ensure you read the authorship license.
+- Before you download any content from repository, ensure you read the authorship/distributing license.

-- For non-commercial/private usage, you can download the pack with help of release on repository.
+- For non-commercial/private usage, you can download the documentation with help of release on repository.

 - For commerical/public usage, you need to contact the developer team directly to set up the terms of distributing.